 Making the most of winter's harvest

-As the weather becomes gloomy and the colorful produce of summer and fall disappear, it can be hard to figure out how to cook the heartier vegetables of winter.
+As the weather becomes gloomy and the colorful produce of summer and fall disappear it's apparent that winter is almost here.
+It can be hard to figure out how to cook the heartier vegetables of winter.
 Though the main growing season may be over, winter still has plenty of delicious fruits and vegetables that can be used in a variety of dishes.

 Leafy greens can be found throughout the year, but are especially abundant in the winter when many other vegetables have passed their peak season.
 Options include kale, Swiss chard, collard greens and mustard greens, which are all great sources of vitamins A, C and K. Winter greens can have a strong, bitter taste that can be tempered with seasonings and a bit of fat.
 Pairing them with nuts, cheeses or bacon can help mask the bitter taste while still maintaining the leafy green as the star of the dish.